 It has been a busy year so far at the University of Toronto percussion department.
 In December the students competed in “Snare Drum Olympics X,” the tenth anniversary of the Snare Drum Olympics.

-Russell Hartenberger is Professor of Percussion at the University of Toronto.
-He is a member of Nexus and has been a member of Steve Reich and Musicians since 1971.
-Russell began his percussion studies in Oklahoma City with Alan Abel.
-After Mr. Abel left Oklahoma City to join the Philadelphia Orchestra, Russell studied with Tom… Read more »
+Russell Hartenberger is Professor Emeritus and former Dean of the Faculty of Music, University of Toronto.
+He has been a member of both the percussion group Nexus and Steve Reich & Musicians since 1971.
+He began his percussion studies in Oklahoma City with Alan Abel.
+In 1966 he received his B. Mus degree from Curtis… Read more »

 A lecture/workshop which examines the music of Steve Reich in the context of the minimalist movement.
 Reich’s compositions, from the early phase pieces to the current video theater works will be examined.
 The workshop will include a study of rhythmic ideas, structural frameworks and performance techniques.
 Participants will perform some of Reich’s works and learn… Read more »